All Episodes

 There is an argument taking place as to who is doing it.

-Should and his investigation?
+Should we believe Putin and his investigation?

 Should we believe there's one guy, Joseph Badansky, who is a renowned scholar, quoted him on Tuesday, claims that it is the Syrian rebels who are not a bunch of innocent men, women, and children and families.

-They are thug, criminal, high women.
+They are thug, criminal, highwaymen.

-They're Al-Qaeda.
+They're al-Qaeda.

 Many of them are.

-The uh Badansky says that they are the ones that use the chemical weapons, not Assad.
+Bdansky says that they are the ones that use the chemical weapons, not Assad.

 And that the United States knew that they were going to use the chemical weapons and help because the objective is to get rid of Assad.